tundish/blathnaid/NOTES.rst

 and could tell from Morten's stepping what the matter was about.

 He took the end of rope from Jack's hand and steadied Morten for a moment.
-Then led him to a rail where he could check his hooves.
+Then he led the horse to a rail where he tied him up next to a butt of water.

 Shoes
 -----

-I should tell you a little bit about the Blacksmith, but I don't want to hold up the rest of the story.
+I should tell you a little more about the Blacksmith, but I don't want to hold up the rest of the story.
 I'll just say that he was a very wise man.
 He spoke easily with people, and he listened carefully to animals.
 He wasn't only a skilled Blacksmith, but also a clever Armourer, and a reliable Farrier.